-UPMC Children’s Hospital doctor: “I think it’s always wise to take a step back and to think about statistically how rare tumors look if you look at them on a map.
+UPMC Children’s Hospital Dr. Kelly Bailey: “I think it’s always wise to take a step back and to think about statistically how rare tumors look if you look at them on a map.
 So what I’ll always say, in the United States, roughly, you have 200 cases of Ewing sarcoma that happen.
 If you took a map of the entire United States and each one of those cases was a penny and you tossed those pennies in the air and saw where they landed on the map – you would see ones that are very far apart, but then, some of those pennies are going to fall in a specific area, just randomly.
 Nothing that caused that or anything.
 And so having little clusters that happen, it does happen sometimes and we do see stuff like that happen, even in very rare tumors, because, like I said, it’s just random.”

 And as the Post-Gazette notes in a recent editorial, similar cancer issues have occurred in North Carolina and Georgia – where there is no shale development.

 In 2013, the North Carolina Department of Health and Human Services investigated multiple cases of Ewing sarcoma diagnosed between 2009 and 2012 in the same high school graduating class.